 Saint Anthony's Offers Free Prostate Screenings

-Saint Anthony’s Cancer Center of Excellence is offering free prostate screenings for men age 50 and older who have not previously been screened for prostate cancer on Thursday, November 21 from 4 to 6 p.m. in the Radiation Oncology department at Saint Clare’s Hospital.
+(Alton, IL) –Saint Anthony’s Cancer Center of Excellence is offering free prostate screenings for men age 50 and older who have not previously been screened for prostate cancer on Thursday, September 13 from 3 to 6 p.m. in the Radiation Oncology department at Saint Clare’s Hospital.

 The screening includes a PSA blood test, as well as a digital rectal exam by James Piephoff, M.D., Radiation Oncologist.